TedHusted/awake/awake.md/awake.md

 	“Organizations which design systems … are constrained to produce designs which are copies of the communication structures of these organizations.”

 Noah smiles.
 “Yeah, you’re not wrong.
-Each department has its own SI agent, which report up to another department, until we get to Sentinel and Nexus.
+Each department has its own synthetic agent, which reports up to another department, until we get to Sentinel and Nexus.
 It’s cumbersome, but the system is working, and we’re compliant with all of the OSSA guidelines.”

 “I guess back in the day,” says Liam, “trainers were simply analysts with Excel sheets and way too much caffeine.
-Now we have SI agents, but I’m guessing the job hasn’t gotten any easier — it’s just a different kind of hard.”
+Now we have synthetic agents, but I’m guessing the job hasn’t gotten any easier — it’s just a different kind of hard.”

 Noah nods.
-“SI is great at patterns and probabilities, but it can’t think outside the box like a person can.
-That’s where we come in — we provide context so SIs can make connections, and then we try to go one step beyond.”
+“Synthetic intelligence is great at patterns and probabilities, but it can’t think outside the box like a person can.
+That’s where we come in — we provide context so the synthetic agents can make connections, and then we try to go one step beyond.”

 Liam looks back at the screen.
 Noah changes the slide.